Classical evolution in quantum systems: Applications

-Here, we applied the relation $[\hat a,\hat a^{\dag k}]=k\hat a^{\dag(k-1)}$ which enables us to identify $[\hat a,\hat H]=\partial\hat H/\partial \hat a^\dag$.
-This means that our classical nonlinear wave equation \eqref{eq:GenCohrent} takes formally the same form as the Heisenberg equation \eqref{eq:GenAnnihilation}.
-However, the classical dynamics is quite different to the quantum evolution because of the non-commuting nature of quantum-optical operators.
+Therein, we applied $[\hat a,\hat a^{\dag k}]=k\hat a^{\dag(k-1)}$, which enables us to formally identify $[\hat a,\hat H]=\partial\hat H/\partial \hat a^\dag$.
+This means that our classical nonlinear wave equation \eref{eq:GenCohrent} takes formally the same form as the Heisenberg equation \eref{eq:GenAnnihilation}.
+However, the classical dynamics is quite different to the quantum evolution because of the noncommuting nature of quantum-optical operators.

 To demonstrate this, let us study the propagation of light in a Kerr medium, given by the Hamilton operator \cite{YS86,M86a}

 where $\kappa$ is the coupling constant.
 Consequently, the classical Hamiltonian reads